Your learner doesn't need to try harder. They just need to be taught the way their brain learns.

 -

-3rd, 4th, or 5th grader not reading chapter books yet.
+A third, fourth, or fifth grader who is not reading chapter books yet.

 -